 The District provides pension benefits for all of its full-time employees through the Florida Municipal Pension Trust, a 401(a) defined contribution plan which is administered by the Florida League of Cities.
 The Plan was established by the Board of Commissioners, and any amendments can only be made by majority vote of the Board.
 In a defined contribution plan, benefits depend solely on amounts contributed to the plan plus investment earnings.
 Employees are able to participate from the date of employment.
 The District contributions an amount equal to 10% of the employee's regular salary each quarter for the first ten years of service and 15% for all years thereafter.
 Employee contributions are voluntary.
-The District's contributions for each employee (and interest allocated to the employee's account) are fully vested after ten years of continuous service.
-The District's contributions for employees who leave employment before ten years of service are used for reduce the District's current-period contribution requirement.
+The District's contributions for each employee (and interest allocated to the employee's account) are fully vested after ten years of service are used for reduce the District's current-period contribution requirement.

-The District's contributions to the plan during the year ended September 30, 2021 were \$34,714.
-Employees contributed approximately \$2,600.
+The District's contributions to the plan during the year ended September 30, 2022 were \$37,265.
+Employees contributed approximately \$2,500.